ecmwf/polytope/docs/Service/Features/polygon.md

 The values in `points` must correspond to a latitude and a longitude.
 The first point and last point must also be the same to complete the polygon.

-The polygon feature also has a max number of points that can be requested in the perimeter of the polygon, and the max area of the polygon is also constrained based on the vonfig provided.
+The polygon feature also has a max number of points that can be requested in the perimeter of the polygon, and the max area of the polygon is also constrained based on the config provided.

 `shape` can also take multiple polygons in a single request in the following form: